You are currently viewing Minutes of Meeting: A Comprehensive Guide to Records and Maintenance Proceedings

 Importance of a Minutes Book To comply with the Companies Act, 2013:

 It is essential to maintain a minutes book at the registered office.
-It is crucial to avoid improper maintenance of the minute’s book, as the court may consider meetings were not held.
+It is crucial to avoid improper maintenance of the minutes, as the court may consider meetings were not held.
 Moreover, the minute’s book should not be pasted on printed paper to ensure its authenticity.
 It should contain details such as the meeting’s name, place, venue, and the time the meeting commenced.

 Recording Details of Participants: